loginom/admin-guide-l10n/data-en/adapter/config/tuning-principles.md

 ![Figure 10.
 Algorithm of Actions at the Stage of the Response Receipt from the External Service](./images/algorithm_receiving_response.png)

 In case of response receipt from the external service the succession of the transformation stages is reverse.
 Upon receipt of the response message, it is decrypted (on the basis of the HTTPS connection) and the response content is selected.
 In case of the REST service the response content is the message body (*Entity Body*) HTTP/HTTPS of the received package.
 In case of the SOAP service content of `Body`node of the SOAP package is selected.
 Then the response content is transferred for processing by the OS command with application of the following parameters: *The response file source name*, *The resulting name of the response file*, *The response file processing command*.
 Then the operations reverse to the optional transformations and XSLT transformation with usage of *XSLT for transformation of the response message* and *XSLT parameters* parameters are performed.
 The final result of the transformation stages is formation of the XML response the structure of which complies with the XSD schema of the service description.
 This schema is used for the WSDL web service formation and it is an obligatory component of the *Adapter* settings.
-The path to the schema is specified in *The schema referenced by the service description* parameter.
+The path to the schema is specified in *The schema to which the service description will refer* parameter.

 > **Important**: incompliance of the resulting XML response with its description in the XSD schema will cause the *Adapter* web service operation error.